Memento-Morris/4022_CIC/pcap/readme.md

 2. Follow the instructions to request access to the dataset
 3. Download the PCAP files and place them in this directory

-### UNSW-NB15 Dataset

-The UNSW-NB15 dataset contains a hybrid of real modern normal activities and synthetic contemporary attack behaviors.

-1. Visit the UNSW-NB15 dataset page: https://research.unsw.edu.au/projects/unsw-nb15-dataset
-2. Download the raw network packet captures
-3. Place the downloaded PCAP files in this directory

 ## Using the PCAP Files with the NIDS